tommidanni/learning/README.md

 Functionalities that I have added :

-Account system
+account system,
-Cart system
+, cart system
-AJAX Filter system
+, AJAX Filter system
-Database
+, database for products and users

 Functionnalities that I will add :

-e-mail confirmation system
+e-mail confirmation system, no-account cart system, payment system
-No-account cart system
-Payment system